Google Summer of Code 2026

 Final wrap-up

-Docs, PR polish, deliverables write-up.
+Docs, PR polish, blog wrap-up, and deliverables write-up for final evaluation.

 Operator Console Restricted

 Authenticated channel · operator-only ledger.
-Access key required — only legends know the key.
+Access key required.
+Only legends know the key.

 solitude_coder@rapid7:~/gsoc26$ auth --request stipend-ledger